The EMPATHIC Framework for Task Learning from Implicit Human Feedback: Results and Evaluation

 \textbf{Hypothesis 3} [generalizing \textbf{H1} to a different deployment task].~The learned reaction mappings can be adapted to evaluate robotic-sorting-task trajectories and will outperform uniformly random guessing on return-based rankings of these trajectories, using reaction data from \textit{known subjects}.

 \textbf{Reward-ranking Performance in the Robotaxi Domain}~~ The learned reaction mappings are evaluated on the reward-ranking task.
 Let $q$ be the random variable for reward event and $x$ be the variable for human reactions.
 Let $m$ be the discrete random variable over possible reward functions, which in the \textit{Robotaxi} task can be considered a reward ranking.
 The model $g_\theta(\cdot)$ effectively models $\text{P}(q~|~x, m)$, which is the probability of an event given the human's reaction and a fixed reward ranking $m$.
-The goal is to find the posterior distribution over $m$: $\text{P}(m ~|~ q, x) \propto \text{P}(q ~|~ x, m)\text{P}(m)$ (see proof in Appendix \ref{rewardrankingcomputation}).
+The goal is to find the posterior distribution over $m$: $\text{P}(m ~|~ q, x) \propto \text{P}(q ~|~ x, m)\text{P}(m)$ (see proof in Appx.\ref{rewardrankingcomputation}).
 Given a uniform prior over $m$, we can find $\text{P}(m ~|~ q, x)$ using prediction of the mapping $g_\theta(\cdot)$.
 The maximum a posteriori reward ranking is chosen as the learned mapping's single estimation after incorporating mappings from all human reaction data in an episode.
 To reduce the effect of stochasticity in training neural networks, we train 4 times and report the mean performance.
-Fig.~\ref{fig:robotaxi_tau} shows the performance of the learned reaction mappings' on the episodes in the \textit{holdout} test.
-Using Wilcoxon Signed-Rank test, the mapping's performance on the \textit{holdout} set is significantly better than uniformly random guessing ($\tau$ = 0), supporting \textbf{H1}; $p= 0.0024$ with the annotation-reliant auxiliary task and $p=0.0207$ without it.
-The corresponding plot can be found in Appendix \ref{holdout}.
+Fig.~\ref{fig:robotaxi_tau} shows the learned reaction mappings' (per-subject) performance on the episodes in the \textit{holdout} test.
+Using Wilcoxon Signed-Rank test, the mappings' performance on the \textit{holdout} set is significantly better than uniformly random guessing ($\tau = 0$), supporting \textbf{H1}; $p= 0.0024$ with the annotation-reliant auxiliary task and $p=0.0207$ without it.